jcolag/Miniboost/README.md

 This is *not*, however, a replacement for Boost Note; think of it more as a supplement for it, a minimal tool that can handle the easy work if you already use Boost Note, but not the bigger tasks.

 I may improve on it later, but currently, **Miniboost** only allows the user to select a category, select a note, and read/edit the markdown; alternatively, after a category has been selected, it's possible to create a new note.
-For the latter case, I have *tried* to make sure the titles and timestamps are set correctly, but all of the other features and conveniences that Boost Note provides are unavailable here.
+New categories are also possible.
+For new notes, I have *tried* to make sure the titles and timestamps are set correctly, but most of the other features and conveniences that Boost Note provides are unavailable here.
+For example, all notes are Markdown notes; I don't use the code notes, so have no idea what they'd look like.

 The odds that this will be useful to anybody else seems low---especially since Proton Native's text editor doesn't seem to be able to handle word wrap---and this was designed around my usual workflow, but if anybody has any improvements, by all means, get involved filing issues and pull requests!